roana0229/dotfiles/README.md

 ## About

-Easily to build a minimum of development environment for mac.
+Easily to build a minimum of development environment for mac and linux.
-You must have installed Ruby and Xcode.

 ## Features

-* Homebrew
 * zsh
 * oh-my-zsh
 * git
 * tig
 * tmux
+* color-scheme neobundle (vim)

+Only Linux

+* vim-enhanced

+Only Mac

+* Homebrew
 * td(terminal todo)
-* color-scheme neobundle (vim)
 * translate-shell(command: trans)
 * brew-cask
 * dropbox